 A selection of our most commonly used techniques are described below.
 Learn a little bit more about the theory behind them, the instrumentation we possess and what it could do for you.
 Click on the headers to expand each section.

 Atomic force microscopy (AFM) is an example of high resolution scanning probe microscopy, which allows the imaging and physicochemical analysis of molecular surfaces with nanometre resolution.

 Ellipsometry is an optical technique used to determine thin film thicknesses with Ångström resolution and infer material properties.

-A quartz crystal microbalance (QCM) is an instrument that monitors very small changes in mass (fractions of monolayers etc.) and viscosity with respect to the presence or state of a given system in real-time.
+A quartz crystal microbalance (QCM) is an instrument that monitors very small changes in mass (fractions of monolayers etc.) and viscosity in real-time.